jhipster/jhipster-guides/guides/01_creating_your_application.md

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 Congratulations!
-You are now ready to create an application.
+You have generated an application !

 Enter the next command line to start the next tutorial: